neonephos/outreach/topics/kpi/readme.md

 # Welcome to the KPI SIG

 👋 ```$ python3 hello.py```!
-Everything data is our mission, so if you are looking for the official NeoNephos kpi repository then look for further!
+Everything data is our mission, so if you are looking for the official NeoNephos kpi repository then look no further!

 > [!TIP]
 > Formal Membership in the NeoNephos Outreach Committee is not required to be involved in this working group.